 Date adjustment- Position the crown to 1 and rotate counterclockwise.

 Time adjustment- Position the crown to 2 and rotate counterclockwise.

 Using a winder is another way to wind up your automatic watch.
 When you are not wearing your watch, a winder mounts it automatically.

-Automatic watches are built to make it easy for wearers, and it has its charm.
+Automatic watches are built to make them easy for wearers, and it has their charm.
 In this digital world, if you wear an automatic watch, it will make you stand out.
 Wear your automatic watch regularly to keep its functionality running.
 If you keep it unused for a long time, it may cause damage.
 Even though automatic watches are expensive, they have their own value because they are well made, and the mechanism is interesting.